7. Retrosynthesis

 outputs.append(output)

-Step 9: Create the Training, Evaluation, and Test Functions
+Step 12: Create the Training and Evaluation Functions

 model.train()